seanthegeek/yaramail/_sources/phishing.md.txt

 ```

 The `MailScanner` class in the [`yaramail` API][API] provides a YARA scanner
-specifically designed for scanning emails.
+that is specifically designed for emails.

 To scan an email, pass the output from
 [`mailsuite.utils.parse_email()`][parse_email] to `MailScanner.scan_email()`,